-All employees and their supervisors have a joint responsibility to ensure that District assets are returned in a timely manner upon long-term or permanent separation from their employer.
+All employees and their supervisors have a joint responsibility to ensure that District assets are returned in a timely manner upon any long-term or permanent separation from their employer.
 This includes, but is not limited to retirement, resignation, termination, or certain long-term leaves of absence.

-Revised: 2017-09-20 Adopted: 1990-06-14
+Adopted: 1990-06-14